DamianPreslyPerera/osTicket-Ticket-Lifecycle/README.md

 - This demonstration provides a comprehensive overview of the ticket lifecycle, from ticket creation to successful resolution.
 It covers key aspects, including the establishment of priority levels, the creation of service level agreements (SLAs), ticket generation, and the assignment of tickets to agents.

-- By showcasing a ticketing system that closely mirrors industry standards, this presentation offers an invaluable opportunity to gain a profound understanding of how ticketing systems are both utilized and implemented from the ground up.
+- By showcasing a ticketing system that closely mirrors industry standards, this presentation offers an invaluable opportunity to gain a deep understanding of how ticketing systems are both utilized and implemented from the ground up.